-At times the family name was spelled "Hineman."
+He preferred the spelling "Hineman" and corrected those who used the othere.
 While a native of Pennsylvania, some thought Thomas had come from Germany.
-This suggests that he spoke German and that a mixture of English and German would have been spoken in the household.
+This suggests that he conversed in German and that a mixture of English and German would have been spoken in the household.

-Thomas married Elizabeth Bush (1819-1891) in about 1839, when he would have been age 23 and she 20.
-Elizabeth was a native of Millsboro.
+Elizabeth was a native of Millsboro, Washington County.
 While her maiden name has been provided by several sources, another one -- the obituary of her eldest son -- gives it as "Shape."